ADA Compliant Signs in Southern NH and North Shore MA

 Room Identification Signs

 Room numbers, office names, and suite identifiers.
 Required for all permanent rooms and spaces.
 Includes raised tactile characters and Grade 2 Braille.
-Mounted at ADA-specified height on latch side of door.
+Mounted at ADA-specified height on the latch side of the door.

 Restroom Signs

 Men, Women, All-Gender, and Family restrooms.
-Includes required pictograms, tactile text, Braille, and International Symbol of Accessibility where applicable.
-Designed to meet both ADA and local code requirements.
+Includes required pictograms, tactile text, Braille, and the International Symbol of Accessibility where applicable.
+Designed to meet both ADA and local code.

 Directories, directional arrows, and navigation signs.
-While not all wayfinding signs require tactile elements, overhead and projecting signs have specific requirements.
-We ensure your wayfinding system is compliant throughout.
+Not all wayfinding signs require tactile elements, but overhead and projecting signs have specific requirements.
+We keep your wayfinding system compliant throughout.

-These aren't suggestions - they're federal requirements with specific measurements.
+These are not suggestions.
+They are federal requirements with specific measurements.

 Tactile Characters

-Raised characters between 1/32" minimum.
+Raised characters at least 1/32 inch.
 Sans-serif or simple serif fonts.
-Character height 5/8" to 2" for room signs.
-Must be uppercase for tactile elements.
+Character height 5/8 inch to 2 inches for room signs.
+Tactile elements must be uppercase.

 Grade 2 Braille